 Did you know that when you use water you use energy?
-Check out the following safety and saving water tips.

-- Set the water heater thermostat to 120°F or less to save energy and reduce the risk of scalding.
-You can also wrap the hot water tank in a specially designed "blanket" which will help save money or energy by helping to retain the heat. - Hand-test water temperature before bathing or showering.

-A child's bath water generally should be no hotter than 100°F. - As required by law, please make sure your water heater restraints are secured to the wall studs in order to prevent movement or toppling during an earthquake. - Keep flammable products away from the water heater and vent system to help prevent fire hazards. - Keep the area around the water heater clean and well ventilated.
-A water heater has to work that much harder if there are boxes or other items blocking the ventilation. - Use cold water to wash clothes and rinse dishes when possible. - Run full loads in the clothes washer and dishwasher. - Don't let your dollars run down the drain.
-Install low-flow devices on faucets and showerheads and make sure you fix leaky faucets.
+- Save energy and money by setting the water heater thermostat to 120° or less, or wrap the tank in a specially-designed blanket to help retain its heat. - As required by law, make sure your water heater restraints are secured to the wall studs to prevent movement or toppling during an earthquake. - Keep flammable products away from the water heater and vent system to help prevent fire hazards. - Keep the area around the water heater clean, free of items around it and well-ventilated to prevent it from having to work harder.